vuejs/rfcs/active-rfcs/0000-make-filters-cached.md

 # Detailed design

-Idea how it can be implemented in Vue: when Vue compiler encounters filter in mustache interpolation it could create computed property under a hood.
+Idea how it can be implemented in Vue: when Vue compiler encounters filter in mustache interpolation it could create computed property that calls filter method.

 # Drawbacks